vda-lab/visualisation-tutorial/pages/vegalite/data-transformations.md

 }
 ```

-Another option is to use a filter like this: `{"filter": "datum.Cylinders <= 5"}` where `datum` stands for a single object, and `.Cylinders` will get the value for that property.
+Another option is to use a filter like this: `{"filter": "datum.Cylinders <= 5"}` where `datum` stands for the single object, and `.Cylinders` will get the value for that property ("Cylinders" is capitalised in the data that we are loading, so we have to capitalise it here as well).

 Both will give the following image: